-This conversation will fuel La Señorita Blanco’s SONORIDAD.ES’s project on the sound archive of the Extremadura-based natural environment La Serena.
-The plain nature of this marginal Iberian landscape will serve as a platform to reflect on current debates about rural Spain, life sustainability, and transmedia artistic expressions.
+This conversation fueled La Señorita Blanco’s SONORIDAD.ES’s project on the sound archive of the Extremadura-based natural environment La Serena.
+The plain nature of this marginal Iberian landscape serves as a platform to reflect on current debates about rural Spain, life sustainability, and transmedia artistic expressions.

 La Señorita Blanco is a performing arts creator whose work reflects on the incorporation of natural landscapes and traditional rituals into the stage.
 In 2016 she was recognized at the TNT International Theatre Festival for her creation #imnotrussian.
 She recently became one of the artists of reference in experimental performing arts in Spain with THE OTHERS/LANDSCAPE, presented in Centro de Danza Canal in 2018, as well as with SACRIFICIO, premiered in the frame of ZIP Theatre Festival at Teatro Español in 2019.
 She recently premiered the final version of the latter at Teatros del Canal in July 2021.
 During her residency, La Señorita Blanco continues to work on her Paisaje dentro de paisaje.